Voultapher/sort-research-rs/writeup/glidesort_perf_analysis/text.md

 ## Thanks

-I want to thank Orson Peters for the detailed feedback and help.
+I want to thank Orson Peters for the detailed feedback and help and Lumine for their detailed proofreading.